 |Apple||1 medium||84 percent|

-By drinking enough fluid every day and knowing the symptoms of dehydration, you can help your body stay healthy.
+By drinking enough fluid every day and knowing the symptoms of dehydration, you can help your body stay healthy by taking steps to prevent dehydration.